-Ila and instructional strategies that ensure Iren.
-Best Practices Rationale The daily schedule provides a consistent structure that children can come to expect.
+Standard Continuity 1.3 The early childhood program utilizes curri continuity of learning and development for all chi icula and instructional strategies that ensure Indicator Best Practices Rationale 1.3.3 Schedules and Routines The program documents daily routines and schedules to support continuity of learning.
+The daily schedule provides a consistent structure that children can come to expect.
 A routine that children can count on contributes to a sense of comfort and security.
-The daily schedule needs to be developmentally appropriate and reflect instruction in the various Best Practices Rationale The daily schedule provides a consistent structure that children can come to expect.
-A routine that children can count on contributes to a sense of comfort and security.
-The daily schedule needs to be developmentally that children can come to expect.
-A routine that children can count on contributes to a sense of comfort and security.
-The daily schedule needs to be developmentally domains of development.
-There is a balance of quiet and active learning, time to explore at one's own pace to promote independence, and time to explore with others to build cooperative learning skills.
+The daily schedule needs to be developmentally appropriate and reflect instruction in the various domains of development.
+There is a balance of quiet and active learning, time to explore at one's Required Evidence Daily schedule includes core components of the day appropriate to the age of the children Schedules and lesson plans reflect intentional planning for daily transitions Daily schedules reflect integrated learning in all seven domains of learning own pace to promote independence, and time to explore with others to build cooperative learning skills.
 There is a balance between child-directed activities and educator-directed activities.
 There need to be ample opportunities to scaffold instruction during the day.
 Educators build in flexibility to be able to follow the interests of the children.
 For children aged two and younger, the schedule is primarily individual.
 Group instruction for children two or younger is optional. (pg.
-121-123, The Guide) Final Self-Appraisal Rating Date: Not Met Partially MetFully Met 1 1 1
+121-123, The Guide) Program Note Dans Medis

+Initial Self-Appraisal Rating

+Date:

+Not Met Partially Met Fully Met Not Met Partially Met Fully Met